Le Clos Saint Roch a Great Restaurant Discovery in Maussane

 With such high quality, why don’t you charge more?

-I think it is important that the customer has a good experience and wants to come again.
+I think it is essential that the customer has a good experience and wants to come again.
 High prices make it hard to build repeat business.
 Because I charge reasonable prices, my customers are happy to return.

 Book Your Table